reflagcom/javascript/packages/cli/README.md

 ## Installation

-Get started by installing the CLI locally in your project:
+Install the CLI as a development dependency in your project:

 ```bash
 # npm